MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/onboarding-flow-diagram.md

     6. Note the game's IDs.

 3. Set up IDE (such as Android Studio here) to use Xbox Live SDK
-    1. Download Xbox Live SDK.
+    1. Download the Xbox Live SDK.
-    2. Add Maven to project.
+    2. Add extensions or plugins to the project.
-    3. Set up project's Gradle to include dependencies.
+    3. Add dependencies to the project.
-    4. Include Xbox Live SDK in CMake file.
+    4. Add Xbox Live libraries to the project.
-    5. Adjust Android Manifest to handle XboxLiveSDK.
+    5. Modify the build settings.
-    6. Prepare Java files to handle XboxLiveSDK.
+    6. Prepare files to initialize and cleanup Xbox Live.
-    7. Bind Native C++ files to Java environment.

 4. Add basic sign-in code
     1. Initialize XSAPI.